 What else is ahead?
 More pragmatism.
 Philosophy of science.
 Yet more phenomenology, existentialism, and post-modernism.

 - For a phenomenologist, metaphysics gets more or less replaced by descriptions of the world of our experience.
-In this vein, we discussed Heidegger on “Being” in Heidegger (episode 32).
+In this vein, we discussed proto-phenomenologist Henri Bergson (episode 92) and Heidegger on “Being” (episode 32).

 We’ll be doing more “metaphysics proper;” we’ve had an Aristotle episode planned for a long time and will cover process ontology (both Heraclitus and Whitehead).
 We’d also like to look more into modern cosmology, i.e. the findings of recent science, and much more into the philosophy of mind.

 Related to this is philosophy of literature, which we introduced with our discussion of Saussure and Levi-Strauss (episode 51), which gives some of the groundwork for what is now called “critical theory.”
 We followed up on this by looking at Lacan and Derrida’s take on a story by Edgar Allan Poe (episode 75).
-During episode 63 on Cormac McCarthy’s No Country for Old Men, we talked about how philosophy can be conveyed through fiction.
+During episode 63 on Cormac McCarthy’s No Country for Old Men, we talked about how philosophy can be conveyed through fiction, including science fiction, for which we spoke with David Brin about his novel Existence for episode 90 (followed up by more in 91).
 We’ve read some other philosophical novels: Charlotte Perkins-Gilman’s Herland (episode 42), Robert Pirsig’s Zen and the Art of Motorcycle Maintenance (episode 50), and Voltaire’s Candide (episode 62).
 (No, philosophical dialogues don’t really count as fiction.)

 We’ve got a few more tentatively planned: one on Paul Ricoeur (about the “hermeneutics of suspicion”) and another non-Western one (on the Upanishads or Confucius or Zen).

-As I mentioned above, we’d like to do more in philosophy of mind, philosophy of science, and the more philosophically relevant findings of contemporary science.
-We also have plans for more topic-as-opposed-to-thinker-focused episodes, e.g. re. free will, personal identity, and war.
+As I mentioned above, we’d like to do more in philosophy of mind (we’ve only really done episode 21), all the areas listed above, and the more philosophically relevant findings of contemporary science.